alsoc/fmdt/doc/source/user/usage/detect.rst

    :Default: [empty]
    :Example: ``--vid-out-path ~/Videos/out_video.mp4``

-Output video path with the bounding boxes around the detected tracks (supports also a path to a sequence of images ``path/basename_%05d.jpg``).
+Writes the output video with the bounding boxes around the detected tracks in a file (also supports a path to a sequence of images ``path/basename_%05d.jpg``).

 .. _detect_vid-out-play: